 Because the mother of the boys is a registered member of the Northern Cheyenne Tribe, the grandmother was able to approach a tribal court and ask for emergency custody.
 Her request was granted, and she took the children nearly 180 miles from home to a reservation in a nearby state.
 That removes her and the children from the jurisdiction of the state authorities.

-As it stands, the grandmother has a tribal court order for emergency custody, while the father has an emergency order issued by the state.
+The grandmother has a tribal court order for emergency custody, while the father has an emergency order issued by the state.
 The grandmother is appealing the state's order, and the father has the right to appeal the tribal court's order.
 Unless the matter of jurisdiction can be resolved, the case could ultimately end up before the U.S. Supreme Court, which has been asked to rule on such cases in the past.
 For grandparents in Colorado and elsewhere, the case serves as a warning against raising grandchildren without a clear child custody order in place.

 Source: nativetimes.com, "Grandmother in custody case, boys hide on Indian reservation", Amy Beth Hanson, Oct.
 15, 2015